rusefi/rusefi_documentation/Hardware/microRusEFI/microRusEFI_connectors/Hardware-microRusEFI-connectors.md

 is in the cabin (unline Nissan ECU in dirty engine bay) so we get pretty clean crimped connector with about 30 wires already in it.
 The missing wires could be taken from the smaller ECU connector.

-With a utility knife you need to cut 4 keys from inside the male part to mate default microRusEfi connector with a brown plug.
+With a utility knife you need to cut 4 keys from inside the male part to mate default microRusEFI connector with a brown plug.
 Two center keys could be left as is.